projectcalico/calicoctl/docs/GettingStarted.md

 Remember to shut down the VMs first with `vagrant halt` before you reboot.

-### Installing Calico
+## Starting Calico services

-If you didn't use the calico-coreos-vagrant-example Vagrantfile, you'll need to download Calico onto both servers by SSHing onto them and running
+If you didn't use the calico-coreos-vagrant-example Vagrantfile, now download Calico onto both servers by SSHing onto them and running

     wget https://github.com/Metaswitch/calico-docker/releases/download/v0.0.7/calicoctl
     chmod +x calicoctl

-Calico requires some components to be run only on a single host.
-For these instructions, we'll designate core-01 our "master" node.
-All the hosts (including the master) will be able to run calico networked containers.
+Calico has some components that run only on a single host within the cluster.
+For these instructions, we'll designate core-01 as our "master" node.
+All the hosts (including the master) will be able to run Calico-networked containers.

-* Start the master on `core-01`
+Start the master-only Calico components on `core-01`:

     sudo ./calicoctl master --ip=172.17.8.101

-Now start calico on all the nodes (only do this after the master is started)
+Now start the per-host Calico components on all the nodes (only after the master is started):

-* On core-01:
+On core-01:

     sudo ./calicoctl node --ip=172.17.8.101

-* On core-02:
+On core-02:

     sudo ./calicoctl node --ip=172.17.8.102

-This will start a container.
-Check they are running:

-    sudo docker ps

-You should see output like this on the master
+Various containers should now be running.  `docker ps` should give output like this on the master:

 	core@core-01 ~ $ docker ps
 	CONTAINER ID        IMAGE                      COMMAND                CREATED             STATUS              PORTS               NAMES
 	077ceae44fe3        calico/node:v0.0.7     "/sbin/my_init"     About a minute ago   Up About a minute                       calico-node
 	17a54cc8f88a        calico/master:v0.0.7   "/sbin/my_init"     35 minutes ago       Up 35 minutes                           calico-master

-And like this on the other hosts
+And like this on the other hosts:

 	core@core-02 ~ $ docker ps
 	CONTAINER ID        IMAGE                 COMMAND                CREATED             STATUS              PORTS               NAMES f770a8acbb11        calico/node:v0.0.7   "/sbin/my_init"     About a minute ago   Up About a minute                       calico-node

-#### Using Calico: Creating networked endpoints

-By default containers need to be assigned IPs in the `192.168.0.0/16` range.
-(Use `calicoctl` commands to set up different ranges if desired)
+## Routing via Powerstrip

-To allow networking to be set up during container creation, Docker API calls need to be routed through the `Powerstrip` proxy which is running on port `2377` on each node.
+To allow Calico to set up networking automatically during container creation, Docker API calls need to be routed through the `Powerstrip` proxy which is running on port `2377` on each node.
 The easiest way to do this is to set the environment before running docker commands.

-On both hosts run
+On both hosts run:

     export DOCKER_HOST=localhost:2377

 (Note - this export will only persist for your current SSH session)

-Containers can now be started using normal docker commands, but an IP address needs to be assigned.
-The is done by passing in an environment variable. e.g. `docker run -e CALICO_IP=192.168.1.1 -tid --name node1 busybox`

-You need to connect directly to docker to attach to containers.
-This can be done like this
+Later, once you have guest containers and you want to attach to them or to execute a specific command in them, you'll probably need to skip the Powerstrip proxying, such that the `docker attach` or `docker exec` command speaks directly to the Docker daemon; otherwise standard input and output don't flow cleanly to and from the container.
+To do that, just prefix the individual relevant command with `DOCKER_HOST=localhost:2375`.

+For example, the first `docker exec` command specified below might actually need to be:

-    DOCKER_HOST=localhost:2375 docker attach node1
+    DOCKER_HOST=localhost:2375 docker exec workload-A ping -c 4 192.168.1.3

-Hit enter a few times to get a prompt.
-To get back out of the container and leave it running, remember to use `Ctrl-P,Q` rather than `exit`.
+Also, when attaching, remember to hit Enter a few times to get a prompt, and to use `Ctrl-P,Q` rather than `exit` to get back out of the container but still leave it running.

+## Networking for other containers in the cluster

+Now you can start any other containers that you want within the cluster, using normal docker commands.
+To get Calico to network them, simply add `-e CALICO_IP=<IP address>` to specify the IP address that you want that container to have.

+(By default containers need to be assigned IPs in the `192.168.0.0/16` range.
+Use `calicoctl` commands to set up different ranges if desired.)

+For example:

+    docker run -e CALICO_IP=192.168.1.1 -tid --name node1 busybox

-So, go ahead and start a few of containers on each host.
+So let's go ahead and start a few containers on each host.

-* On core-01
+On core-01:

 	docker run -e CALICO_IP=192.168.1.1 --name workload-A -tid busybox docker run -e CALICO_IP=192.168.1.2 --name workload-B -tid busybox docker run -e CALICO_IP=192.168.1.3 --name workload-C -tid busybox

-* On core-02
+On core-02:

 	docker run -e CALICO_IP=192.168.1.4 --name workload-D -tid busybox docker run -e CALICO_IP=192.168.1.5 --name workload-E -tid busybox